Success Story

 In this video success story, Michael Ohl, IT Team Lead for UFG, provides a demo of his team's UAC environment and discusses how they use UAC to:

-• Make automation capabilities available to the broader business
+• Make automation capabilities available to the broader business for self-service automation

 • Support a comprehensive set of teams including DevOps, data, operations, HR, and digital teams, as well as other business users